Public Technical and Career Schools/Centers

 Accreditation Process - Technical and Career Schools/Centers

-Accreditation signifies that a school/center is in substantial compliance with the NEASC Committee on Technical and Career Institutions Standards of Accreditation and adheres to all policies and procedures required for membership.
-To achieve and maintain accreditation, the school must be engaged in a process of continuous improvement relative to the Committee’s standards, which includes a comprehensive Self-Study*, an on-site review conducted by a Visiting Team of peer evaluators, and engagement in follow-up activities in response to Committee actions.
+To achieve and maintain accreditation, the school must be engaged in a cycle of continuous improvement relative to the Standards, which includes a comprehensive Self-Study, an on-site school Visit conducted by a Visiting Team of peer evaluators, and engagement in follow-up activities in response to Committee actions.

 The Visiting Team writes a thorough report documenting its observations and recommendations.
 The report is then reviewed and considered by NEASC when deciding whether or not to recommend an institution for initial accreditation or to reaffirm its accredited status.
 The report also serves as a roadmap for the school's improvement goals and planning.
 The granting of NEASC Accreditation is recognition that the school is achieving the goals it has set for itself and that these goals are educationally sound when measured against the Standards of Membership.